Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 electric scooters

 According to motor scooter laws, Vespas and electric scooters aren’t necessarily considered bicycles or motorcycles.
 It depends upon various factors, such as horsepower.
 Under Pennsylvania rules of the road, these forms of transportation may be considered a motor-driven cycle or motorized pedalcycle.
-The classification may be considered by an accident lawyer handling an injury claim involving these vehicles.
+The classification may be considered by an accident lawyer handling a Bucks County injury claim involving these vehicles.

 Defining a Motor-Driven Cycle or Motorized Pedalcycle